-(Specific to Tillamook, Clatsop and Columbia Counties and outlying areas)
+Camp Makuala (specific to Tillamook, Clatsop and Columbia counties and outlying areas)

-Camp Makuala is a four-day, three-night camp for youth involved with the Independent Living Programs in the Tillamook and outlying areas.
-The camp is held every year in the summer and is located along the Trask River in Tillamook.
-The days and evenings are filled with fun activities and youth learn important life skills they need to become healthy, independent adults.
-Campfires, a beach day, some recreational activities such as swimmingand basketball at the local YMCA, and a tour to the Tillamook Cheese Factory are just some of the activities on the agenda, AND the youth even learn to cook their own meals while they are there!
-Youth are supervised by the Independent Living Program Providers and adult volunteer staff.
-Contact Lydia Sterba for more details at 541-440-0852.
+Camp Makuala is a four-day, three-night camp for youth involved with the Independent Living Programs in Tillamook and outlying areas.
+The camp is held every year in the summer and is located along the Trask River.
+Days and evenings are filled with fun activities and youth learn important life skills needed to become healthy, independent adults.
+Campfires, a beach day, some recreational activities such as swimming and basketball at the local YMCA and a tour of the Tillamook Cheese Factory are just some of the activities on the agenda, and youth also learn to cook their own meals while there.